-The workforce planning cycles vary for each trainee group, see below for the timescales.
+The workforce planning cycles vary for each trainee group, see below for the timescales\.

-Trainee Group Workforce numbers requested Confirmed commissions Recruitment Cohort timeline Foundation Trainee Pharmacists September Following May Following September - November July/August, 2 years from submitted workforce numbers Pre- registration Pharmacy Technicians September for both September and February starts within that academic year Following May Following May/June for September cohort and October/November for February cohort Following September and February, 1 to 1.5 years from submitted workforce numbers
+Trainee Group Workforce Numbers Requested Confirmed Commissions Recruitment Cohort Timeline Foundation Trainee Pharmacists September Following May Following September - November July/August, 2 years from submitted workforce numbers Pre- registration Pharmacy Technicians September for both September and February starts within that academic year Following May Following May/June for September cohort and October/November for February cohort Following September and February, 1 to 1.5 years from submitted workforce numbers

-^{}Timescales are subject to change due to NHSE/Government policies.
+\Timescales are subject to change due to NHS England/Government policies.

 We will request workforce planning numbers in line with the above, there may be local variation from education and training and/or finance departments as to the information that they need.
-It would be useful for EPDs to liaise and discuss this with them.
+It would be useful for EPDs to liaise with and discuss this with them.

-3.2 Financial contribution for commissioned trainees
+3.2 Financial contribution to training

-A financial contribution is currently paid to trusts via the NHS Education Contract.
-It is paid every quarter in arrears and upon receipt of named trainees, against agreed commissions.
+A financial contribution is paid to trusts in line with the NHS Education Funding Agreement.
+It is paid quarterly in arrears and upon receipt of named trainees, against agreed placements.
 Payments are made in April, July, October, and January.
-For example, if your trainees start on 23 July, payment will be made from 1 August for 52 weeks (for trainee pharmacists) and for 104 weeks for PTPTs.
+For example, if your trainees start on 23 July, payment will be made from 1 August for 52 weeks (for foundation trainee pharmacists) and for 104 weeks for PTPTs.
 To process financial training contributions to NHS trusts, we require accurate trainee data.

-Any changes to trainee employment status must be communicated to us as soon as possible via email to pharmacy.london@hee.nhs.uk.
+Any changes to trainee employment status must be communicated to us as soon as possible via email to england.wtepharmacy.london@nhs.net.
+Each year we will confirm in writing to Chief Pharmacists and copy to EPDs, the total number of confirmed trainee placements and the set financial contribution paid to employers for pharmacy trainees.

-Each year we will confirm in writing to Chief Pharmacists and copy to EPDs, the total number of confirmed trainee commissions and the set financial contribution paid to employers for pharmacy trainee commissions.
+Once placement funding is confirmed and trainees are recruited into placements, we will distribute the relevant section of the NHS Education Funding Agreement for signing and returning.
+The agreement sets out requirements from both the provider organisation and us, for each trainee group receiving a training contribution and should be referred to as necessary.

-Once commissions are confirmed and trainees recruited into placements, we will distribute the NHS Education Contract annex for the provision of training for signing and returning.
-The annex sets out requirements from both the provider organisation and us, for each commissioned trainee group and should be referred to as necessary.
+Locate a copy of the number of confirmed placements letter and associated financial contribution for the relevant trainee group sent by us to Chief Pharmacists.

-Task Date completed Locate a copy of the confirmation of commissions letter and associated financial contribution for the relevant trainee group sent by us to Chief Pharmacists.
-Read a copy of the current NHS Education Contract annex for the provision of training to familiarise yourself with the requirements.
+Read a copy of the current NHS Education Funding Agreement provided to you to familiarise yourself with the requirements.

-3.2.1 Pre-registration Trainee Pharmacy Technicians (PTPT) data collection
+3.2.1 Pre-registration Trainee Pharmacy Technicians data collection

 We rely on consent as a legal basis for processing trainee information.
-PTPTs are not recruited through a national recruitment scheme as trainee pharmacists are, therefore all PTPTs must complete a privacy declaration agreeing for us to process their data.
+PTPTs are not recruited through a national recruitment scheme as foundation trainee pharmacists are, therefore all PTPTs must complete a privacy declaration agreeing for us to process their data.
 Once completed a separate trainee data collection form must be completed for each trainee.
-This form may be completed by the EPD or delegated to the trainee's educational supervisor; however, it is the EPDs responsibility to ensure both online forms are completed for all PTPT trainees commissioned by us.
+This form may be completed by the EPD or delegated to the trainee's educational supervisor; however, it is the EPDs responsibility to ensure both online forms are completed for all PTPT trainees in receipt of a training contribution from us.
+Refer to section 4.4.2 for changes in information.